top of page

 Book Review:

-'Imaginative Worlds' sweeps across three books
+'Imaginative Worlds' sweeps across four books

 Gilgamesh: A Verse Narrative